-Q. How long does the Special Appropriations process take?
+How long does the process take?

-Q. How far in advance should I request funding?
+How far in advance should I request funding?

-If you are hosting an event that has a paid speaker, you must finish the Special Appropriations process 5 to 6 weeks in advance of your event.
+If you are hosting an event that has a paid speaker, you must finish the Special Appropriations process five to six weeks in advance of your event.
 (Paid speakers get their money on the day of the event and it is University of Washington protocol to pay speakers with a check.
 Checks take 5 to 6 weeks to process a check through the UW.)

-Q. What factors go into scheduling RSOs for committee meetings?
+What factors go into scheduling presentations?

-Q. How much money can I get through Special Appropriations?
+How much money can I get?

-A. For the 2016 school year, the max amount that any RSO may request is $3,000.
+A. For the 2019 school year, the max amount that any RSO may request from the ASUW Special Appropriations Fund is $3,000.

-Q. Why don’t you fund food?
+Can you fund food?

 Can I request money for a fundraiser?

-Did not see your question answered here?
+Didn’t see your question answered here?